TV Tropes Needs Your Help

 - Something Only They Would Say: Vera invokes this to be recognized as "Vicente" by Cristina, his mother's assistant.

 - Tailor-Made Prison: Vera's room in the mansion.
-A Gilded Cage it may be, catering to her needs and requests, but it's still custom-made to prevent his escape or suicide.
+A Gilded Cage it may be, catering to her needs and requests, but it's still custom-made to prevent her escape or suicide.

 - Trauma-Induced Amnesia: After Norma's Near-Rape Experience, she forgets her father, because she now sees all men as embodiments of her rapist.